greaterninja/ethcracker/README.md

     -pk path to the private key file
     -t  path to the template file
-    -presale  for cracking prelase JSON file
+    -l  path to the file with all the possible variants (every line has one variant) If -l is specified, -t is ignored -presale  for cracking prelase JSON file
     -threads Number of threads
     -v Verbosity ( 0, 1, 2 )